sportiduino/sportiduino/Doc/en/MasterStation.md

 The station is connected to the computer using a USB port.
 The Arduino Nano already has a built-in Serial-to-USB converter, so no additional converters are needed.
-The station will be displayed in the connected devices as a COM port.
+The station will be displayed in the connected devices as a COM port or /dev/ttyUSBx in Linux.

-The transmission and retrieval of information occurs sequentially by sending up to 32-byte packets.
+### Serial data protocol

-### Packet structure
+The transmission of information between PC and Master Station occurs sequentially by sending up to 32-byte packets.

 | | Value | Byte address in the packet |
 | --- | --- | --- |